DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 It is necessary to configure the system, before the tests can be executed.
 The process requires PHP, the PHPUnit phar file and a configuration file.

-> Internally, PHP Tools execute the tests by running the **php -d display_errors=on PHPUnit.phar --teamcity** in the workspace root directory.
+> Internally, PHP Tools reolve the tests by executing **php -d display_errors=on PHPUnit.phar --teamcity** in the workspace root directory.
 This command relies on the *phpunit.xml* to be present in the root.
 The configuration file must identify all the desired tests and provide all the setting to PHPUnit.

 ### PHP